professorallman/professorallman.github.io/public/references/JavascriptReference.md

     /**
      * The code between the curly braces
      * here will run if the condition
-     * between the parenthesis evaulatues
+     * between the parenthesis evaluates
      * to true
      */
 }//end of code block